80 Google Reviews for the Law Firm of Kevin P. Sheerin

 Podcast: www.newyorkcivilservicelawattorneypodcast.com

-If you have questions or have received a NYPD disqualification and would like to schedule a free consultation, please contact Kevin Sheerin at 516.248.0040.
+If you have been disqualified for any reason and would like to schedule a free consultation, contact Kevin Sheerin at 516.248.0040 to discuss your options.

 Email: kevin@www.sheerinlaw.com